assmabaziz/food-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Food management app :
+responsive for above 768px tablets display.

+## Projuct Structure
+# Admin Portal
+categories(add, view, edit, delit) users (view, delete) recipes (add, view, edit, delit)
+# User Portal
+recipes (view , add to fav)
+fav(view , delete)

+# Both user and admin can:
+register and log in
+recover forgotten passwords
+change password
+view profile and edit it

+## Used packages:

+# angular material
+# bootstrap
+# font-awesome
+# ngx-dropzone
+# jwt-decode
+# ngx-toastr
+# ngx-image-cropper(to be added soon)

+## Some sections to be changed soon or to be added
+# view user
+# view recipe
+# loader interceptor
+# comments
+# search user by email